lewtds/prolog-supermemo2/README.md

 - `[main].`
 - `next(Entry).` and press `;` for more entries to study
 - Manually rate the score and add memo entries to the file
+- At the end of the session, call `below_four(Entry)` to study entries that scored below 4.
+  Continue the repetitions until all of these items score at least four.